VishnuTripathi/Binary_image_classifier_with_and_without_data_augmentation/README.md

-# Binary_image_classifier_with_and_without_data_augmentation
+# Binary image classifier with and without data augmentation
- Created a Cat and Dog own Classifier with and without Data Augmentation
+ Created a Cat and Dog own Classifier using CNN with and without Data Augmentation.
- dataset.zip file has 2000 images of both dog and cat
+ datasets.zip- file has 2000 images of both dog and cat.
+ Data Augmentation - Cats vs Dogs-Binary Classifier.ipynb- is the code and comparison of both the models.